AiGIS-PyAiGIS/GFandSlope/README.md

 ```

 ## Output
-Output is a space-delimitated text file, starting with comments with `#`.
-All coordinates are described in km, and SI units for other values.
+Output is a space-delimited text file, starting with comments with `#`.
+All coordinates are given in km, and SI units are used for other values.

 #### Output with a point list file